kmustajabjava/Flutter-Practice-App/README.md

-# Flutter-Practice-App
+# Flutter-Practice-App with Firebase
-Flutter Practice App: Using GetX for State Management
+Flutter Practice App: Using GetX for State Management,
 1. Light and Dark Theme
 2. Custom Animated Splash Screen
 3. OnBoarding Screen too with the use of Liquid Swipe